vg-json-data/sm-json-data/strats.md

 - _comeInCharged_: This indicates that Samus must enter the room with a shinecharge with a certain amount of frames remaining.
 - _comeInWithSpark_: This indicates that Samus must shinespark into the room.
 - _comeInWithBombBoost_: This indicates that Samus must come into the room with a horizontal bomb boost.
-- _comeInWithStutter_: This indicates that Samus must run into the room with a stutter immediately before the transition.
+- _comeInStutterCharging_: This indicates that Samus must run into the room with a stutter immediately before the transition.
 - _comeInWithDoorStuckSetup_: This indicates that Samus must enter the room in a way that allows getting stuck in the door as it closes.

 Each of these properties is described in more detail below.